 Lobbying expenses.-Generally, lobbying expenses are not deductible.
 These expenses include amounts paid or incurred in connection with influencing Federal or state legislation (but not local legislation), or amounts paid or incurred in connection with any communication with certain Federal executive branch officials in an attempt to influence the official actions or positions of the officials.
-However, certain in-house expenditures that do not exceed \$2,000 are still deductible.
-Certain charitable contributions made to an organization conducting lobbying activities are not deductible.
-See the instructions for line 2d.
+However, if certain in-house expenditures do not exceed \$2,000, they are deductible.
+Dues and other similar amounts paid to certain tax-exempt organizations may not be deductible.
+See section 162(e) and Temporary Regulations section 1.162-20T(d).
+For information on contributions to charitable organizations that conduct lobbying activities, see the instructions for line 2d.
+For more information on lobbying expenses, see section 162(e).